Skip to content

 What are condo rules?

-Rules must prevent unreasonable interference with the use and enjoyment of units, common elements or the condo corporation’s assets.
+Rules prevent unreasonable interference with the use and enjoyment of units, common elements or the condo corporation’s assets.

 For example, rules can:

-• Restrict visitors’ use of amenities.
+• Restrict visitors’ use of amenities

-• Prevent owners from renting out their units for short periods of time.
+• Prevent owners from renting out their units for short periods of time

-• Limit the number or size of pets allowed in the building.
+• Limit the number or size of pets allowed in the building

-• Regulate parking.
+• Regulate parking

+Unlike the declaration and by-laws, rules do not need to be registered at the Land Registry Office.
 Owners can request copies of the rules from their condo corporation using the Request for Records form.

 Rules must also be reasonable and meet the criteria of section 58 of the Condo Act.